 The inspector position was created when the Adams County Board of Commissioners entered into an agreement with the Colorado Oil and Gas Conservation Commission (COGCC) in an effort to increase public outreach and provide administration of the county’s new oil and gas regulations approved in March 2016.
 Under this agreement, the inspector position is funded by the county, trained by the COGCC, and is inspecting on behalf of both agencies.
 Adams County implemented a new oil and gas inspection fee schedule on January 1, 2020.
 To learn more about the new oil and gas inspection fee, please read the frequently asked questions.
 An updated list of recent oil and gas inspections can be found in the Weekly Oil and Gas Activity Report.

-The the Oil & Gas Inspector is responsible for field inspections, complaint response, and participates in state and county enforcement of regulations.
+The the Oil & Gas Inspectors are responsible for field inspections, complaint response, and participates in state and county enforcement of regulations.